ringo-hoshii/nvimfiles/README.md

 # Recent news

-- i found out about leader keys. it made life so much fucking easier, i swear
+- i found out about the `leader` key. it made life so much fucking easier, i swear

-- jj and qq to exit insert mode (im fucking tired of reaching escape)
+- `jj` and `qq` to exit insert mode (im fucking tired of reaching escape)